peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

 Parses a number whose format follows the JSON specification (RFC 8259).
 The method uses a JSONOptions with all default properties except for a PreserveNegativeZero property of false.

 Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
-A string representing a valid JSON number is not allowed to contain white space characters, including spaces.
+A text string representing a valid JSON number is not allowed to contain white space characters, including spaces.

 <b>Parameters:</b>